ChalmersGU-AI-course/shrdlite-course-project/README-project.md

 The example utterances of the small world has been updated with a couple of utterances that we consider extra interesting.
 All of the default ones are very relevant as well.

 ## Extensions
-We have chosen to implement three extensions.
+We have chosen to implement three extensions (and a small bonus).

 ### Quantifiers
 The quantifiers the/any/all are handled.